piotrgredowski/piotrgredowski.github.io/_posts/2021-02-21-sonarlint-in-vscode-with-sonarcloud.md

    ```

 6. Now open one of your projects analysed by SonarCloud in VSCode
-7. Go to settings (`CTRL + E`).
+7. Go to settings (`CTRL + ,`).
 8. Choose `Workspace` as a scope of where you want to edit settings.

-   Because we want to configure for every project different project ID.
+   Because we want to configure different project ID for every project.

 9. Type `sonarlint.connectedMode.project`.
 10. And click on `Edit in settings.json`.